MDC Blackout: January 27 to February 3, 2019

 On February 22, 2019, plaintiffs David Scott and Jeremy Cerda, both of whom were detained at the Metropolitan Detention Center (“MDC”) in Brooklyn, NY, during the January 27 – February 3, 2019 blackout and crisis, filed a lawsuit against Warden Herman Quay in federal court in Brooklyn.
 The lawsuit, Scott v.
-Quay, currently includes claims against former Warden Herman Quay and facilities manager John Maffeo for conditions violating the U.S. Constitution and against the United States under the Federal Tort Claims Act (“FTCA”).
+Quay, included claims against the United States under the Federal Tort Claims Act (“FTCA”).
 The FTCA allows individuals to file personal injury claims against the United States for property damage, injury, or death caused by a federal employee.
 The lawsuit is currently assigned to Judge Edward R. Korman and Magistrate Judge Peggy Kuo.
 It was previously assigned to Judge Margo K. Brodie and Magistrate Judge Steven M. Gold.

 Updates on the Case